Explaining Human Choice Probabilities with Simple Vector Representations: General Discussion

-In this work, we found that modeling people's choices as histogram vectors provided a concise summary of choice behavior.
-Whether seeking or hiding, regardless of room number, or opponent probability distribution, a linear combination of two canonical strategies (Exploration and Exploitation) did a good job of accommodating participant choice frequencies.
-Exploration when seeking is driven by traditional probability matching.
-Exploration when hiding is driven by our novel proposal of probability antimatching, formalized as a Euclidean vector reflection.
-Exploitation is selecting only the highest (lowest) probability room when seeking (hiding).
-Our results suggest that people deal with the complexity of random scenarios by counting outcomes, and if avoiding said outcomes, perform additional cognitive computations akin to a vector reflection to inform their behavior.
+We found that modeling people's choices as vectors provided a concise summary of choice behavior with a geometric flavor.
+Whether seeking or hiding, regardless of room number, or opponent probability distribution, a linear combination of two canonical strategies maximizing/minimizing with matching/antimatching did a good job of accommodating participant choice frequencies.
+All four strategies can be computed from the matching strategy, which itself ony requires counting and remembering.
+Our most novel proposal is that of probability antimatching as a behavioral pattern in choice tasks emphasizing avoidance, and which we formalized as a Euclidean vector reflection.